THE NORTH QUEENSLAND VANADIUM PROJECT (NQVP)

 The North Queensland Vanadium Project is located in northwest Queensland, Australia, along the Flinders Highway between Julia Creek and Richmond.
 The Property is situated approximately 500 km southwest of the port city of Townsville.

-Exploration in the Julia Creek-Richmond area was initially focused on hydrocarbons in oil shale, however the focus has shifted to vanadium exploration over the last couple of decades and the region transformed into Australia’s vanadium hub, enjoying large support from the government, including an AU$10M funding package to design and construct a dedicated vanadium common user pilot plant scheduled for commissioning in the second half of 2023.
+Exploration in the Julia Creek-Richmond area was initially focused on hydrocarbons in oil shale, however the focus has shifted to vanadium exploration over the last couple of decades and the region transformed into Australia’s vanadium hub, enjoying large support from the government.
+In June 2023, the Queensland Government announced an additional $245 million in new funding commitments, including a $100 million Queensland Critical Minerals and Battery Technology Fund.

 The Property lies within the Mesozoic Eromanga Basin.
 The Project area is largely underlain by sediments of the Lower Cretaceous Rolling Downs Group which includes the Toolebuc Formation.
 The Toolebuc Formation is the main host of the vanadium mineralization in the area.